lorentzenchr/enhancement_proposals/slep021/slep_template.rst

    2. Establish 3 different roles:

       - contributor
-      - core contributor with voting rights, i.e. core developer is replaced by core contributor
+      - core contributor with voting rights, i.e. "core developer" is replaced by "core contributor"
       - member of the technical committee which has to be a core member (unchanged)

    3. Prolong core contributor voting period from 1 to 2 weeks.